William Petit: Philanthropy and advocacy

 In the years following the loss of his family, Petit attended the trials of the two attackers who were later both convicted of murder, and devoted himself to philanthropy.
 In 2007, he founded the Petit Family Foundation, which supports education, especially of women in science; people affected by chronic illnesses (his wife had multiple sclerosis); and assistance to victims of violence.
 He also advocated for victims' rights and in defense of the death penalty.

 In 2012, the Democratic-controlled state legislature of Connecticut and Governor Dannel Malloy abolished the death penalty for future crimes.
 11 men remained on the state's death row until 2015, when the Connecticut Supreme Court ruled, by a vote of 4-3, in State v.
 Santiago, that applying the death penalty only for past cases was unconstitutional, thus ending the death penalty in Connecticut.
 The two attackers were subsequently re-sentenced to life without parole.

 Political career

-In 2014 Petit, a Republican, considered running for Congress in the 5th district against then freshman Democrat Elizabeth Esty, but decided against it.
+In 2014, Petit, a Republican, considered running for Congress in the 5th district against then-freshman Democrat Elizabeth Esty, but decided against it.
 He also declined to run for the seat in 2018.

-In the 2016 election, he won election to the Connecticut House of Representatives from the 22nd district, defeating 11-term incumbent Democrat Elizabeth "Betty" Boukus.
+In the 2016 election, he won election to the Connecticut House of Representatives from the 22nd district, defeating 11-term incumbent Democrat Betty Boukus.
 He defeated Democrat Richard Ireland Jr. for his second term in 2018 and ran unopposed for reelection in 2020.

 Petit declined to run for reelection in 2022.